mathewjordan/iiif/markdown_annotation_body.md

 \[Falsehood\] incurs disapproval and prohibition,[^1]
 _within it all the sciences of evil are discerned._

+*Hīmiyyā, sīmiyyā,* and *ruqiyyas* known
+to harm are considered sorcery -

 > It includes conferring on someone a benefit or an affliction,
 >> which, according to law, is not deserved,